Trauma Therapy & PTSD Counselling from Nelson to Motueka

 - A sense of shame or pervading guilt.
 Feeling weak or helpless.

 To minimize the possibility of developing PTSD, or in case of an older trauma to reduce its effect, it is important to seek professional help.
+Working with me can help clients overcome some of these symptoms through PTSD counselling and therapy.

 “The second noble truth states that we must discover why we are suffering.
 We must cultivate the courage to look deeply, with clarity and courage, into our own suffering.
 We often hold the tacit assumption that all of our suffering stems from events in the past.
 But, whatever the initial seed of trauma, the deeper truth is that our suffering is more closely a result of how we deal with the effect these past events have on us in the present.”